jyphotography/machine-learning/midterm/README.md

 ## Results
-The machine learning model achieved an R-squared score of X.XX, indicating a strong correlation between the predicted and actual housing prices.
+The machine learning model achieved an RMSE 580k.
+The price range in Mahanttan is huge, and need to segment for actual use cases in the future.
 The model can assist potential buyers and sellers in making informed decisions based on predictive analytics.

 ## License